livepoll/live-poll-docs/docs/sad.md

 Each use case is individually documented.
 All use cases are linked in our [SRS](srs.md).
 ## 5 Logical View
 ### 5.1 Overview
 This section shows an overview of the classes.
-Due to the lack of full support for generating class diagrams at Kotlin, no relationships between the models, the controllers and the services are shown.
+Due to the lack of full Kotlin support for generating class diagrams, the diagram does not show relationships between the models, controllers or services.
 ### 5.2 Architecturally Significant Design Packages
-This image shows the current database models in our Spring backend:
+This image shows the current database model for our MySQL database, connected to our Spring backend:

 ![Live-Poll Class-diagram](../media/class-diagram-backend.svg)